Budget Build Alternatives

 9. Fuel Cell vs. Steel Tank

-A fuel cell can potential shave 30 percent off the weight of a traditional steel tank, which is typically 6 to 12 pounds—not a huge gain for a weekend cruiser, but for the purpose-built race car a fuel cell is the obvious choice.
-New, both are comparable in price: $100-$120 for a 16- to 18-pound steel tank or 8- to 12-gallon fuel cell.
+A fuel cell can potentially shave 30 percent off the weight of a traditional steel tank, which is typically 6 to 12 pounds—not a huge gain for a weekend cruiser, but for the purpose-built race car, a fuel cell is an obvious choice.
+New, both are comparable in the price: $100-$120 for a 16- to 18-pound steel tank or 8- to 12-gallon fuel cell.
 A fuel cell often requires a unique and expensive fuel pickup and gauge.
 Mounting is another headache: in the trunk, cut out the trunk and make custom mounts, or let it hang low?
 A steel tank is an easy install, uses a standard fuel-pickup and gauge, and costs about the same.